Computer and Information Technology

 A synopsis can also be found on the Department of Education website: www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

 User Responsibility and Account Ownership:

 - Users shall not allow other individuals to access/share/use their SCC assigned network, email, or other College-based account information.
-Employees and students are individually responsible for the proper use of their assigned accounts and are accountable for all activities associated with the account.
+Employees and students are individually responsible for the proper use of their assigned accounts, and are accountable for all activity associated with the account.

 - Users are responsible for safeguarding their assigned accounts and are expected to take proper steps to ensure the integrity of their accounts.
 This includes, but is not limited to, setting up strong passwords, ensuring credentials are not saved or posted in a place accessible to others, making sure computers are properly locked or logged off when not in use, and by immediately reporting any notice of unauthorized access to the IT Helpdesk.

 - Users are expected to support an educational environment free from harassment and discrimination as described in the Student Code of Conduct and the College Handbook.